 Whatever style of shades and drapes you choose, pairing them together can enhance any décor, from contemporary to country to traditional.

-Our Design Studio collection of side panels and drapery allows you to dress your windows effortlessly, as every fabric coordinates with all Hunter Douglas window fashions.
+Our collection of side panels and drapery allows you to dress your windows effortlessly, as every fabric coordinates with all Hunter Douglas window fashions.
 Once you’ve selected your shade, simply choose the layering piece that works best in your home: drapery (for functional light and privacy control) or side panels (for a decorative accent).
 Fabrics range from beautiful neutrals and solids to patterns and textures in linens, velvets, silks, wools, jacquards and more.